 Other qualifying criteria include:

 Prior to October 2021, it was possible to obtain permission to enter the UK without a visa, provided applicants could show their GBE and CoS.
-This has now changed and international sportspersons based outside the UK must go through the visa application process from overseas before travelling to the UK.
-It is expected that such a change is likely to cause delays and increased costs for sports teams wishing to bring in sportspeople from outside the UK.
+This has now changed and international sportspersons based outside the UK must go through the visa application process from overseas before travelling to the UK, except in limited cases for professional football clubs following the exemption for visas for football players introduced by the Home Office in June 2023.

 As well as working for their sponsor, the applicant can study provided it does not interfere with the job they are sponsored to do, travel abroad and return to the UK, carry out supplementary employment and voluntary work.
 They may also work for their national team while their national team is in the UK, compete in British University and College Sport competitions, and perform temporary roles such as a sports broadcaster.